Oxford Fresco

 When your site can migrate

 When your site will be able to move to Fresco depends largely on which features you need to operate effectively.
-Sites with simpler requirements may migrate earlier, while others will wait until more advanced functionality is released.
+Sites with simpler requirements may migrate earlier, while others will need to wait until more advanced functionality is released.

 What you can be doing now

+The migration team are getting in touch with Mosaic Site Owners to arrange timelines for migration.
 In the meantime, you can read more about the Migration Project and get your sites into good shape for migration down the line using our Pre-Migration Checklist.

 Funding